 What happens if I miss a dose?

-It is important to keep Humulin 70/30 on hand at all times.
+Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?